-The top rooftop lounges and bars in Europe span the entire continent, from the sunny shores of the Canary Islands to the vibrant nightlife of Bucharest.
+The best rooftop lounges and bars in Europe span the entire continent, from the sunny shores of Cagliari, Sardinia to the vibrant nightlife of Bucharest.
 They all have one thing in common, killer views!
-Here are some of the very best.
+Here are some of the very best top rooftop bars in Europe.

-16 TOP ROOFTOP LOUNGES AND BARS WITH KILLER VIEWS IN EUROPE
+16 TOP ROOFTOP BARS AND LOUNGES WITH KILLER VIEWS IN EUROPE

 Atlanta Star Hotel – Rome, Italy